-REIN (short for Repetitive Electrical Impulse Noise) is a term applied to some interference found on problematic broadband connections.
+REIN (short for Repetitive Electrical Impulse Noise) is a term applied to some types of interference found on problematic broadband connections.
 The interference can be detected as electrical impulses on the physical telephone line on which the internet connection operates.

 REIN can cause interference with modems and routers, which in turn causes errors to mount up, eventually leading to the loss of synchronisation.